RoyLarson/parameter_gp/README.md

 # parameter_gp
-Example of trying to use PyMC3 to use a Gaussian Process to track parameters
+Example of trying to use PyMC3 to use a gaussian process to track parameters over time